praveenkumarbupathi/FlowEye/README.md

 ## ⚠️ Disclaimer

 This tool is intended for **educational and ethical purposes only**.
 Misuse of FlowEye for illegal activities is strictly prohibited.
 Ensure you have proper authorization before conducting simulations.
+And i'm not responsible if you caught

 ---